platypus1989/diffusion/report.md

 ### 2.2 Model Architecture

-The baseline model implemented is a **DiffusionMLP** - a simple multi-layer perceptron specifically designed for 2D point data.
+The baseline model implemented is a basic Diffusion with MLP model - a simple multi-layer perceptron specifically for 2D point data where we predict the noise added to the 2d points with sinusoidal time embeddings.

-**Key Features:**
-- Time conditioning through sinusoidal embeddings
-- Noise prediction objective
-- Simple architecture suitable for 2D point distributions

 ### 2.3 Training Procedure